 X-ray photoelectron spectroscopy (XPS), also known as ESCA (electron spectroscopy for chemical analysis) is a surface analysis technique which provides both elemental and chemical state information virtually without restriction on the type of material which can be analysed.
-The sample is illuminated with x-rays - monochromatic or unfiltered Al Kα or Mg Kα - and photoelectrons are emitted from the surface.
+It is a relatively simple technique where the sample is illuminated with X-rays which have enough energy to eject an electron from the atom.
+These ejected electrons are known as photoelectrons.
 The kinetic energy of these emitted electrons is characteristic of the element from which the photoelectron originated.
 The position and intensity of the peaks in an energy spectrum provide the desired chemical state and quantitative information.
+The surface sensitivity of XPS is determined by the distance that that photoelectron can travel through the material without losing any kinteic energy.
+These elastiaclly scattered photoelectrons contribute to the photoelectron peak, whilst photoelectrons that have been inelastically scattered, losing some kinetic energy before leaving the material, will contribute to the spectral background.
+The importance of surfaces in materials science is discussed in greater detail elsewhere

-The chemical state of an atom alters the binding energy (BE) of a photoelectron which results in a change in the measured kinetic energy (KE).
+The chemical environment of an atom alters the binding energy (BE) of a photoelectron which results in a change in the measured kinetic energy (KE).
 The BE is related to the measured photoelectron KE by the simple equation; BE = hν - KE where hv is the photon (x-ray) energy.
 The chemical or bonding information of the element is derived from these chemical shifts.

 Photoelectrons may also be collected from the surface in two dimensions to generate elemental or chemical state images of the surface.